ucbepic/BARGAIN/README.md

 # <picture>  <source media="(prefers-color-scheme: dark)" srcset="images/title_dark.png" width="650" alt="BARGAIN: Guaranteed Accurate AI for Less"> <source media="(prefers-color-scheme: light)" srcset="images/title_light.png" width="650" alt="BARGAIN: Guaranteed Accurate AI for Less"> <img src="images/title_light" alt="BARGAIN: Guaranteed Accurate AI for Less" width="650"> </picture>

 BARGAIN helps reduce cost when processing a dataset using LLMs.
-It automatically decides when to use a cheap and potentially inaccurate LLM, or an expensive but accurate LLM when processing the data, while providing accuracy guarantees.
-It maximizes how often the cheap LLM is used while guaranteeing the answer matches the expensive LLM's output based on a user-provided accuracy requirement.
+It automatically decides whether to use a cheap and potentially inaccurate LLM or an expensive but accurate LLM for each data record.
+It maximizes how often the cheap LLM is used to reduce cost.
+At the same time, it guarantees the answer matches the expensive LLM's output based on a user-provided accuracy requirement.

 ---